karlkfi/kpt-config-sync/docs/dev/syncer.md

 1. Ancestry is fecthed for the PolicyNode, if the ancestry is not complete this results in returning an error to kubebuilder.
 If the node does not exist, we explicitly delete the namespace which corresponds to the PolicyNode.
-If the node itself is a policyspace, no reconciliation occurs.
+If the node itself is a Abstract Namespace, no reconciliation occurs.
 1. The namespace for the PolicyNode is created if it does not yet exist.
 1. Each module generates the computed policy from the PolicyNode Ancestry for the controlled resource in the Namespace corresponding to the PolicyNode.